(Last revised and updated: June 24, 2022)

 Request the transfer of your personal information to another party; and

-Lodge a complaint with the relevant supervisory authority (as defined in the GDPR).
+Lodge a complaint with the relevant supervisory authority (as defined in the European Data Protection Laws).
 If you have any complaints about the way we process your personal information, please do contact us.
 Alternatively, you may lodge a complaint with the supervisory authority which is established in your country.

 You should be aware that it may not be technologically possible to remove each and every record of the information you have provided to us from our system.
 The need to back up our systems to protect information from inadvertent loss means that a copy of your personal information may exist in a non-erasable form that will be difficult or impossible for us to locate.
 After receiving your request, we will use commercially reasonable efforts to update, correct, change, or delete, as appropriate, all personal information stored in databases we actively use and other readily searchable media as appropriate, as soon as and to the extent reasonably practicable.